On Representing Resilience Requirements of Microservice Architecture Systems: Related Works

 \subsection{Resilience in Other Scientific Areas}

-The word "resilience", originates from the Latin verb "resilire", means an object's ability to bonus back to its normal size after being pulled or pushed.
+The word "resilience" means an object's ability to bonus back to its normal size after being pulled or pushed.
 Holling \cite{holling1973resilience} firstly used this word in the field of ecology, to represent an ecosystem's ability to absorb disturbances.
 In recent decades, the notion of resilience has been used in many scientific areas, like psychology, city planning, management science, etc. As is described in Righi's review of resilience engineering\cite{righi2015systematic}, the ability of anticipating/being aware of hazards, the capacity of adapting to variability, and the ability of responding/restoring are major concerns of resilience.

-In Hosseini's literal review on system resilience\cite{hosseini2016review}, resilience assessment is classified into two categories: qualitative approaches and quantitative approaches.
+In Hosseini's literature review on system resilience\cite{hosseini2016review}, resilience assessment is classified into two categories: qualitative approaches and quantitative approaches.
 Qualitative approaches gives concept framework of practices to archieve resilience\cite{ungar2003qualitative}, which is usually used in Society-Ecology, Organization Management, and Healthcare.
-Quantitative approaches use resilience curves to illustrate the resilient behavior of an engineered system undergoing a disruptive event.
-Many researchers used the properties of the resilience curve to the measure the resilience of the system.
+Quantitative approaches use \textbf{resilience curves} to illustrate the resilient behavior of an engineered system undergoing a \textbf{disruption}.
+Many researchers used the properties of the resilience curve to measure the resilience of the system.
+In this paper quantitative approaches are used to measure the resilience of MSA systems.

-Figure \ref{fig:resilience-tri} shows the Bruneau's resilience triangle model \cite{bruneau2003framework} on a resilience curve, which is the most used resilience model in quantitative assessment.
+Bruneau's resilience triangle model\cite{bruneau2003framework} is the most used resilience model in quantitative assessment.
+Based on the resilience curve illustrating a system's quality variation under a disruption event, the Bruneau's model proposed three dimensions of Resilience: \textit{Robustness}, \textit{Rapidity} and \textit{Resilience}, as is shown in Figure \ref{fig:resilience-tri}.
 In Figure \ref{fig:resilience-tri}, the x-axis stands for the time and the y-axis stands for the quality of a system.
-The Bruneau's model proposed three dimensions of Resilience: Robustness, Rapidity and Resilience.
-Robustness and Rapidity are the measurements on the x and y axis in Figure \ref{fig:resilience-tri}, while Resilience measures the shaded area in Figure \ref{fig:resilience-tri}.
-A great number of researches on resilience quantification also proposed metrics on these three dimensions \cite{henry2012generic}\cite{yodo2016engineering} \cite{hosseini2016review}.
+The cumulated performance loss of a system is represented as the shaded part in Figure \ref{fig:resilience-tri}.
+The \textit{Resilience} dimension measures the area of this shaded part, and the other two dimensions measure the shaded part's projection length on the x and y axis.